Patterns

 Happy Birthday Throw

-Here we have the lazy shopper’s solution to an accidental yarn purchase.
-Knit in super chunky yarn, this pattern is fast, easy and great for TV watching. (picture)
+Knit in super chunky yarn, this pattern is fast, easy and great for TV watching.
+Leave off the fringe for a more modern look.

 Fund-Raiser Hat and Scarf (html)

-Looking for something to make for your Church Bazaar?
-Or the Auction at the Senior Citizen’s Center?
-Look no further.
-This is an elegant Hat and Scarf set that comes complete with permission to donate for sale to a Worthy Cause. (picture)
+An elegant Hat and Scarf set that comes complete with permission to donate for sale to a Worthy Cause.

 Haystack

 This is a great sock pattern for a difficult variegated yarn (ie the colors pool funny) but it is not a sock for beginners!
-You should have a little experience with patterned sock legs (or want some) before committing to this pattern.
-It is designed for fingering weight yarns. (picture)
+Have a little experience before committing to this fingering weight pattern.

 Squall

-These socks were created for the Hurricane Sock Swap of 2006.
-They are designed to fit an average woman’s foot and have an insanely tiny gauge (9sts to 1″), but are completely worth the agony.
-In my opinion. (picture)
+These socks were created for the Hurricane Sock Swap of 2006 with an insanely tiny gauge (9sts to 1″ with sock weight).
+It’s worth the agony.

 Wheat

-Socks for football season and other Fall Occasions.
-This as a man’s sock (10.5″ circumference foot) with a simple but effective slipped stitch pattern on the leg. (picture)
+Socks for Fall Occasions.
+This as a man’s sock (10.5″ circumference foot) with a simple but effective slipped stitch pattern on the leg.

 Wee Tiny Sock

-This little sock was created for the Wee Tiny Sock Swap of 2007. (picture)
+This little sock was created for the Wee Tiny Sock Swap of 2007. **The link in the PDF for the toe-up version is wrong, try here.**